-Climatic eutrophication - A Mechanism of Change in Lake Tahoe

-In recent years, researchers at Lake Tahoe have been investigating the long-term effects of climate change on lake stability and how that restricts deep water renewal.
+RECENT RESEARCH UPDATES Climatic eutrophication - A Mechanism of Change in Lake Tahoe In recent years, researchers at Lake Tahoe have been investigating the long-term effects of climate change on lake stability and how that restricts deep water renewal.
 While this has obvious immediate effects (reducing nutrient renewal in the lake, preventing dissolved oxygen supply from reaching the bottom of the lake, etc.), it also has long-term implications for the health of the lake.
-In an article in The Conversation (https://theconversation.com/climate-change-could-alter-the-chemistry-of-deepwater-lakes-and-harm-ecosystems-58612), researchers at the lake coined the term climatic eutrophication.
+In an article in The Conversation (https://theconversation. com/climate-change-could-alter-thechemistry-of-deepwater-lakes-and-harmecosystems-58612), researchers at the lake coined the term climatic eutrophication.
 Unlike cultural eutrophication, the accelerated impact of anthropogenic nutrient enrichment on lakes, climatic eutrophication has the potential to affect entire regions by increasing lake water temperatures in both summer and winter.
 The resulting thermal stratification from these increased temperatures will act as a barrier to winter overturn in the lake and cause nutrients to accumulate in the surface waters.
-In the near future, this shouldn't drive conditions seen in other shallower lakes, such as the harmful algal blooms Lake Erie in 2009, but does have the potential to fundamentally alter the physics, chemistry and biology of Lake Tahoe.
+In the near future. this won't drive conditions seen in other shallower lakes such as harmful algal blooms Lake Erie in 2009 but has the potential to fundamentally alter the physics, chemistry and biology of Lake Tahoe.